exectails/HookCatRO/README.md

 need to modify executables with hex editors or patchers and opens up new possibilities.

-The RO edition of this library targets the 2001-08-30 iRO alpha client and enables the following mods out of the box.
+The RO edition of this library targets early clients, such as iRO Alpha (2001-08-30) and Beta1 (2002-02-20) and enables the following mods out of the box.

 - Enable multi-client
 - Configure chat spam limitations